 When someone links to your site, it acts as a vote of confidence.
 It tells Google, “Hey, this content is interesting and helpful to me!”
 And as we’ve emphasized before, Google likes websites that provide positive experiences for their users.

-Social Media & Other Online Mentions
+2. Social Media & Other Online Mentions

 Penalties & Manual Actions

-Now that you know which factors are the most important to your SEO strategy, it’s time to build an action plan!
+Now that you know which factors are the most important to your SEO campaign, it’s time to build an action plan!

 These are black hat SEO practices which Google and other search engines can penalize you for.
 Don’t upset big G.

-There are also algorithmic penalties that can lower your results page ranking.
-This occurs when Google deems your site less than satisfactory, hence pushing you down the results.
+There are also algorithmic penalties that can lower your search results page ranking.
+This occurs when Google deems your site less than satisfactory, hence pushing you down the search results.
 This is why it’s important to always keep up-to-date on SEO best practices, to stay ahead of the algorithm.

 Tracking Your Progress With Analytics